adamboy7/DSUwU/README.md

 `demo/DS4-HID.py` script is also provided for capturing real controller input and motion data from HID, or a more universal `demo/pygame_controller.py` using the `pygame` library, if for some reason you don't want to use DS4Windows ¯\_(ツ)_/¯ (DS4 windows runs faster with lower input latency, but mine has scripting support)

+### Input latency benchmarking

+Use `Input Latency Benchmark.bat` to start the server with a real HID slot (`demo/DS4-HID.py`) alongside `demo/pygame_controller.py` for quick comparisons.
+For synthetic input pulses across two configurable slots, run `demo/latency_benchmark_two_slots.py` with the `BENCHMARK_*` environment variables described at the top of the script.

 Slots beyond four are non‑standard but can be enabled by providing `--controller5-script`, `--controller6-script`, and so on, up to a soft limit of
 256. (Slots beyond 256 can still technically be created, but standard port info